socialsoftware/microservices-simulator/README.md

 # Microservices Simulator

 The artifact supports the test of business logic of a microservices application designed on the concept of Domain-Driven Design Aggregate and using several transactional models.

-The current implementations are:
+The currently supported transactional models are:

-* Transactional Causal Consistency
 * Eventual Consistency
   * Sagas applying the Orchestration variant
+* Transactional Causal Consistency

 The system allows testing the interleaving of functionalities execution in a deterministic context, such that it is possible to evaluate the resulting behavior.